maximilianMairinger/getBaseUrl/README.md

 # Get base url

+> Deprecated: This library was created due to me being unaware of the existence of the [WHATWG URL API](https://nodejs.org/dist/latest-v8.x/docs/api/url.html#url_the_whatwg_url_api).
+As it is widely supported in both browsers and node and probably more accurate, I see no need for this anymore.

 Get the host of an arbitrary url - relative or absulute or static.
 Suited for comparison with `location.host` to inquire whether an url is in local domain scope.

 ## Usage